gohryt/programming-languages-research/TRACERS.md

 During normal execution the page is readable, the load succeeds silently (~1 cycle, always predicted to not fault), and execution continues.
 When the JVM needs to pause all threads (for GC, deoptimization, or debugger attachment), it calls `mprotect(polling_page, PROT_NONE)`.
 Every thread's next safepoint poll triggers a SIGSEGV.
 The JVM's signal handler recognizes the faulting address as the polling page and suspends the thread.

-A memory load is essentially free on modern CPUs due to caching and speculative execution.
-The "should I stop?" check is not a branch at all — it is a load that either succeeds silently or faults.
-The hardware handles the rare case (fault) at zero cost to the common case (no fault).
-This is the fastest possible polling mechanism on x86 — faster even than a branch that is perfectly predicted, because there is no branch at all.
+A cached memory load is very cheap on modern CPUs, and the "should I stop?" check is not a branch at all — it is a load that either succeeds silently or faults.
+The hardware handles the rare case (fault) outside the common execution path.
+This makes polling-page safepoints a classic low-overhead design on x86, though exact performance depends on microarchitecture and HotSpot implementation details.

 The downside: signal handling is expensive when it fires (~microseconds per thread).
 But since it only fires for rare events (GC, debugger attach), the amortized cost is negligible.